1. Schedule Your Appointment

 What Houston Drivers Need to Know

-- Vibration: Shaking in the steering wheel or seat when stopping often signals warped rotors.
+- Vibration When Stopping: Shaking in the steering wheel or seat often points to warped or unevenly worn rotors.

-- Soft Pedal: A spongy feel or a pedal that goes to the floor can mean air or moisture is in the brake fluid.
+- Soft or Spongy Pedal: A pedal that sinks toward the floor can indicate air or moisture in the brake fluid, or a leak in the system.

-- Pulling: If the car drifts to one side while braking, you may have a stuck caliper or uneven wear requiring brake replacement.
+- Pulling to One Side: May indicate a stuck caliper or uneven pad wear requiring brake replacement.

 Frequently Asked Questions